deonpollard/HSO/README.md

 ### Triggered Events
 > Offloader can be triggered to offload:
->   1. User with all workspaces
+>   1. Any **User** complete with all its associated workspaces, folders, sheets and attachments
->   2. Workspace
+>   2. Any **Workspace** with all its associated folders, sheets and attachments